slackhq/slack-api-docs/channels.join.md

 		},
 	}

 If you are already in the channel, the response is slightly different.
-Some limited channel information is returned to allow clients to match the requested channel to one already in their roster.
+`already_in_channel` will be true, and a limited `channel` object will be returned.
 This allows a client to see that the request to join `GeNERaL` is the same as the channel `#general` that the user is already in:

 	{
 	    "ok": true,